swiftly-solution/documentation/docgen/output/events/gameevents/onsmokebeaconparadrop.md

 ---

 # OnSmokeBeaconParadrop
-This event is triggered when smoke_beacon_paradrop is triggered
+This event is triggered when smoke_beacon_paradrop is triggered.
 ::: tabs
 @tab Lua
 ```lua